Divyanshi2408/React-Concepts/React Hooks/all hooks in brief .md

 ---
 ## 11. What is the useTransition hook in React?
 The useTransition hook is used to mark a state update as non-urgent (or "low priority"), allowing React to keep the UI responsive during heavy or slow updates.
+- useTransition is a React hook that lets you mark state updates as non-urgent.
+It allows React to prioritize more important updates first (like user input) and delay slower ones (like rendering large components), improving responsiveness.

 It helps in improving performance and user experience when rendering large lists, filtering data, or doing anything that might cause a delay.
 ```